A Class of Models for Large Zero-inflated Spatial Data: Simulation Study

 \subsection{Results}

 Table \ref{Tab:SimulationStudy} contains the out-of-sample prediction results for the entire validation sample (rmspe), positive-valued observations (rmspe), and zero vs. non-zero values (AUC) as well as the average model-fitting walltimes.
-Results of the simulation study suggest that PICAR-Z outperforms both the competing approach (fixed rank kriging) and the `gold standard' in prediction across all four classes of two-part models (see Table \ref{Tab:SimulationStudy}).
+Results of the simulation study suggest that PICAR-Z outperforms both competing approaches in prediction across all four classes of two-part models (see Table \ref{Tab:SimulationStudy}).
 All approaches perform comparably for binary classification of the zero vs. non-zero cases, as corroborated by similar AUC values.
 However, the PICAR-Z methods (with and without cross-correlation) provide more accurate predictions for the non-zero (i.e positive-valued) observations, in comparison to the other two methods.
 Estimating the correlation parameter does not strongly affect accuracy, save for the semi-continuous hurdle case.
-Note that the PICAR-Z approach outperformed the `gold standard' method in predictive performance, which is consistent with results from past studies that examined basis representations of spatial latent fields \citep{bradley2019bayesian, lee2021picar}.
+Note that the PICAR-Z approach outperformed the `reparameterized' approach in predictive performance, which is consistent with results from past studies that examined basis representations of spatial latent fields \citep{bradley2019bayesian, lee2021picar}.
 Figure \ref{Fig:SimStudy} provides a visual representation of the latent probability $\pi(\bs)$ and log-intensity $log(\theta(\bs))$ surfaces.